huot-s/test_technique/README.md

 ### Introduction
 This repo contains a simple Web App that displays trending movies thanks to [themoviedb](https://developers.themoviedb.org/3/movies).
-It's written in Javascript and used React, MobX and Material-UI.
+It's written in Javascript and uses React, MobX and Material-UI.

 ### Installation
-You need to have Node.Js installed on your computer Clone this repo and run
+You need to have Node.Js installed on your computer.
+Clone this repo and run
 ```
 npm i
 ```

 ### Run the UI
-To run the UI simply type
+To run the UI, simply type
  ```
 npm start
 ```

-a browser window should open automatically
+A browser window should open automatically

-enjoy !
+Enjoy !

 ### Context